madeleineostoja/svelte-meta/README.md

 />
 ```

+#### Svelte-preprocess

-`svelte-meta` is written in Typescript, and requires Svelte preprocessing to be enabled in your bundler.
+`svelte-meta` is written in Typescript, and requires Svelte preprocessing to be enabled.
+If you're using [Sapper](https://sapper.svelte.dev/) this comes enabled by default.

-Install `svelte-preprocess` and include it in the svelte config in your `rollup.config.js` or `webpack.config.js`
+To enable preprocessing, install `svelte-preprocess` and include it in the svelte config in your `rollup.config.js` or `webpack.config.js`

 ```sh
 npm i svelte-preprocess